Budget Tours to Japan

 This Japanese adventure costs approx. $230 daily, covering quality accommodations, daily breakfast, and bullet train travel.
 Visitors reach Mount Fuji's 5th Station, rest in a traditional Hakone ryokan, and tour Kyoto's Golden Temple with professional English-speaking guides.

-Sheila, traveled in March
+Valerie, traveled in October

 What people love about Budget Tours in Japan